 This will add display of tuning parameters to the match parameters in the Match Criteria panel.
 Suggested values are filled in by default, and may be affected by the match parameters that you fill in; you can play around with different values and see the effect on match performance.
-If you do of CPU time and memory used by each step to be displayed in the logging panel at the bottom.
+If you do () toolbar button to turn on full profiling.
+This will cause additional information on the amount of CPU time and memory used by each step to be displayed in the logging panel at the bottom.
 There is a small penalty in CPU time required to gather this information, which is one reason it is not turned on by default.